Natural Athlete: A Real Look into the Skin Meridian

 Skin Meridian Exercises

-Active Child’s Pose (Press hands into the floor as you press up in the space between your shoulder blades)
+Active Child’s Pose (Press hands to the floor as you press up in the space between your shoulder blades)

 Cobra Arch (Start in Child’s pose and flow through to Cobra pose with knees on the ground)